Skip to content

 Run a One-Off Non-Interactive Prompt

-opencode -p "Explain what this repository does" -f json
+opencode run "Explain what this repository does" --format json

 Use this when you want scriptable output or a single response outside the interactive TUI.